 – to exercise the right to freedom of expression and information;

-– for compliance with a legal obligation which requires processing under Union or Member State law, to which the data controller is subject, or for the performance of a task carried out in the public interest, or in the exercise of official authority vested in the data controller;
+– for compliance with a legal obligation which requires processing under Union or Member State law to which the controller is subject or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;

-– for the assertion, exercise or defense of legal claims.
+– for the assertion, exercise or defence of legal claims.

 You have the right to request us to restrict the processing of your personal data if one of the following conditions is met: